MrRosendahl/sopkalender/readme.md

 This project generates `.ics` calendar files for home waste pickup.

-You can use the generated `.ics` files to **subscribe in your calendar app** (Google Calendar, Outlook, Apple Calendar, etc) and get reminders for pickup days.
+You can use the generated `.ics` files to **subscribe in your calendar app** (Google Calendar, Outlook, Apple Calendar, etc) and set your own reminders for pickup days.

 ---